Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

 During the test

-When a pregnancy test is conducted in a medical facility or lab, a health care professional will instruct you on whether a blood sample or a urine sample will be needed.
+When a pregnancy test is conducted in a medical facility or lab, a health care professional will instruct you on whether a blood or urine sample will be needed.

 If a blood sample is needed, it will be taken with a needle inserted into a vein in your arm.
 Before drawing the blood, an elastic band is tied around your upper arm to increase blood in the veins.
 The puncture location is then wiped clean and disinfected.
 A needle blood draw may cause a brief sting but normally lasts less than a minute.

-To collect a urine sample, you urinate into a sterile cup given to you by your health care provider.
+To collect a urine sample, you urinate into a sterile cup provided by your health care provider.
 In most cases, a urine sample taken the first time you urinate in the morning is best.
 Collecting a urine sample normally takes only a few minutes.

 After the test

-When the blood draw is completed, a band-aid or cotton swab will be used to prevent bleeding.
-You will likely be advised to keep the band-aid on for an hour or more.
+When the blood draw is completed, a bandage or cotton swab will be used to prevent bleeding.
+You will likely be advised to keep the bandage on for an hour or more.

 Providing a urine sample does not require any post-test instructions or restrictions.